dgaitan/OmniPress/README.md

 The we should copy those csv files and save it on a `csv/` folder in the root of this project.
 Then we should import the customers first.

-**Note:** The order of this imports is importante to avoid errors of dependency data.
+**Note:** The order of these imports are important to avoid errors of dependency data.

 1. First import customers:
 ```bash